 Methodology: Benefit Specialist Salary By State

-To better understand benefit specialist pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
-Finally, the data science team calculates a weighted average of these inputs to create an average pay for benefit specialists by state.
+To better understand benefit specialist pay by state, Zippia has aggregated data across multiple reputable sources, including the Bureau of Labor Statistics (BLS) and actual job postings.
+The data science team then calculates a weighted average of these inputs to determine the average pay for benefit specialists by state.

 Benefit Specialist Salary By State FAQs